johanbook/docs/devops/deployment.md

 [Kubernetes](kubernetes) is a technology mainly for deploying Docker images and does load balancing, handling worker nodes and all for you.

+## Serverless

+Serverless means that one has no specific dedicated server but rather a pool of resources.
+A task is handled as a job that is queued and given to a machine once available.
+This adds a risk for overhead.

+## Strategies

+- Canary
+- Blue/Green
+- Rolling